 Outten & Golden LLP

-MIKAEL A. ROJAS is an associate at Outten & Golden LLP in Washington, D.C., where he represents individuals in race and sex discrimination cases, and in a variety of other employment matters.
+MIKAEL A. ROJAS is an associate at Outten & Golden LLP in Washington, D.C., where he represents individuals in discrimination cases and in a variety of other employment matters.

-Mr. Rojas earned his J.D. from Stanford Law School, where he was awarded the John Hart Ely Prize for outstanding writing and the Judge Thelton E. Henderson Prize for outstanding performance in the law school’s legal clinic.
-Mr. Rojas also served as the Executive Co-Chair of the Stanford Latino Law Students Association.
-He earned his Bachelor of Arts, summa cum laude, in English and Political Science from Washington State University.
+Mr. Rojas earned his J.D. from Stanford Law School, where he was awarded the John Hart Ely Prize for outstanding writing and the Judge Thelton E. Henderson Prize for outstanding performance in the law school’s legal services clinic.
+Mr. Rojas also served as the Executive Co-Chair of the Stanford Latino Law Students Association and was a Ford Foundation Law School Fellow.
+He earned his Bachelor of Arts, summa cum laude and Phi Beta Kappa, in English and Political Science from Washington State University.

 Mr. Rojas is admitted to practice in Washington, D.C., California and the U.S. District Court for the Central District of California.